 1.5.
 Conditionals#

 1.5.1.
-Boolean expressions#
+Boolean Expressions#

-A boolean expression is an expression that is either true or false.
-For example, the operator ==
+A boolean expression is an expression that evaluates to either true or false.
+For example, the operator == compares two values and returns true if they are equal and false otherwise.

 123 == 123